-Chicago murderers, Nathan Leopold Jr., aged 18, and Robert Loeb, aged 19 were young, handsome, wealthy and extremely intelligent.
+Chicago murderers Nathan Leopold Jr and Robert Loeb were young, handsome, wealthy and extremely intelligent.

-The pair believed famed philosopher Friedrich Nietzsche’s theory of supermen.
+The pair believed the philosopher Friedrich Nietzsche’s theory of supermen.
 They decided their superior intellects allowed them to rise above laws and rules that bound the rest of the population.

-One small slip up, however, leaves them in court fighting for their own lives with the death penalty hanging over them.
+One small slip-up, however, left them fighting for their lives in court with the death penalty hanging over them.

 Never the Sinner